Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 *A research series*

 The Science of Sutton SignWriting is a research series about language beyond sound, writing beyond the line, and what becomes possible when signed language gains text of its own.
+The strongest documented empirical anchor for that claim is Brazil’s sustained SignWriting culture, which serves as the primary evidence base for the research program and the launchpad for next-phase study design rather than a global default.

-It brings together presentations, essays, diagrams, datasets, and future studies on the cognitive, neurological, educational, and technical study of signed language and SignWriting.
+It brings together entries, essays, diagrams, datasets, and future studies on the cognitive, neurological, educational, and technical study of signed language and SignWriting.

 The primary audience is interdisciplinary collaborators and institutional readers in Deaf studies, literacy, linguistics, cognition, writing systems, and research support.